 With your host John Harrison

-At 3:30PM (UK time) on Thursday 12th August join watercolour artist Grahame Booth for this in-depth look at painting 'figures in a landscape'.
-A 2-3 hour workshop, broadcast live from Northern Ireland.
+Join watercolour artist Grahame Booth for this in-depth look at painting 'figures in a landscape'.
+A 2-3 hour workshop, broadcast live from Northern Ireland on 12th August 2021.
 Visit our video library after the event to purchase or visit Grahame's shop here.

 Read attendee feedback & share your art to Facebook here >